 In some cases, you may be able to get the charges reduced to a less serious offence, which may mean you are able to get or keep your licence and continue working.

-If you work in a security occupation, being found guilty of a criminal offence, even if you are able to obtain a section 10 dismissal or conditional release order, can have significant implications for your current and future employment prospects.
+If you work in a security occupation, being found guilty of a criminal offence, even if you are able to obtain a non conviction order, can have significant implications for your current and future employment prospects.

 Make sure you get the best possible advice to help you minimise the repercussions from a criminal conviction.